pranavpr/cardinfo.github.io/_posts/2019-10-03-sbi-card-launches-shaurya-credit-cards-for-indian-defense-personnel.md

 ### Bottomline

 Shaurya SBI Cards are entry level lifestyle credit cards suitable for low spenders.
 I don't see any striking difference between this and other credit card already in market.
-In fact, Shaurya Select SBI Card provides rewards similar to SBI SimplySave card.
+In fact, Shaurya Select SBI Card provides rewards similar to [SBI SimplySave Credit Card](/sbi-simplysave-credit-card-review/).
 I wish SBI Card should have given something extra from their normal credit cards as these are meant for defense personnel who save our nation from external threats.
 I am utterly disappointed with these cards and I see no value in them.

 _Let me know your thoughts on Shaurya SBI Cards in comments below._